Chelsea (Bradley) Manning

-US Army intelligence analyst Bradley Manning had access to classified information that bothered his conscience.
-When he released it to the online organization WikiLeaks, he was arrested, subjected to treatment widely considered to be torture, and faces life in prison if found guilty of "aiding the enemy," the most serious of the 34 charges against him.
+US Army intelligence analyst Chelsea Manning (born Bradley Edward Manning) had access to classified information that deeply disturbed her conscience.
+When she released it to the online organization WikiLeaks, she was arrested, subjected to treatment widely considered to be torture, and faced life in prison if found guilty of "aiding the enemy," the most serious of the 34 charges against her.

-Manning was held for several weeks after his May 2010 arrest without being charged with a crime.
-Without a trial or conviction, he was placed in "Maximum Custody," the military's most restrictive form of detention.
+Manning was held for several weeks after her May 2010 arrest without being charged with a crime.
+Without a trial or conviction, she was placed in "Maximum Custody," the military's most restrictive form of detention.
 Allowed only one hour of free movement per day, Manning was held at a Marine base in Quantico, Virginia, in what amounted to solitary confinement—without a pillow, blanket or clothing at night—for 10 months.
-He wrote in a letter to his attorney that he was also subjected to humiliating forced nudity for morning inspection and was harassed by his guards.
-Manning was not fully charged until March of 2011, and court martial proceedings are not expected to begin until the end of the year.
+She wrote in a letter to her attorney that she was also subjected to humiliating forced nudity for morning inspection and was harassed by her guards.
+Manning was not fully charged until March of 2011.

-Manning's treatment at Quantico spurred protest worldwide, including a request by a United Nations torture investigator to meet privately with Manning to determine his condition.
-The request was denied, but he has been transferred to a military prison in Leavenworth, Kansas, where conditions are less restrictive.
+Manning's treatment at Quantico spurred protest worldwide, including a request by a United Nations torture investigator to meet privately with Manning to determine her condition.
+The request was denied, but she was transferred to a military prison in Leavenworth, Kansas, where conditions were less restrictive.

 Many, including US Congressman Dennis Kucinich, consider Manning's solitary confinement a violation of the Eighth Amendment of the Constitution, which forbids cruel and unusual punishment.

-Though much of the media coverage of Manning's act paints him as an unstable misfit, he can perhaps more accurately be seen as an ordinary young man in extraordinary circumstances.
+Though much of the media coverage of Manning's act paints her as an unstable misfit, she can perhaps more accurately be seen as an ordinary young person in extraordinary circumstances.

-Like many young people, growing up was difficult for Manning (he was small compared to other boys his age and gay) and he faced challenges both inside and outside his home.
+Like many young people, growing up was difficult for Manning.
+She was small compared to other children her age and gender non-conforming, and she faced challenges both inside and outside her home.

-He excelled at school, science fairs and computers rather than sports.
-He was teased and bullied in public school and later picked on and assaulted in the Army.
+Manning excelled at school and science fairs, preferred computers to sports.
+She was teased and bullied in public school and later picked on and assaulted in the Army.

-Before joining the military, he'd tried to further his education in community college but had to work several jobs at the same time and wound up dropping out.
-Manning joined the Army at his father's urging and intended to use his veteran's benefits to go to college someday.
-He wrote in an online chat that he hoped to get a doctorate if he was "smart enough."
+Before joining the military, Manning had tried to further her education in community college but had to work several jobs at the same time and wound up dropping out.
+Manning joined the Army at her father's urging and intended to use her veteran's benefits to go to college someday.
+She wrote in an online chat that she hoped to get a doctorate if she was "smart enough."